Chandramukhi

 Chandramukhi was produced by Prabhu and his brother Ramkumar Ganesan through their company Sivaji Productions, and is the company's 50th film.
 The soundtrack album and background score were composed by Vidyasagar.
 Cinematography was handled by Sekhar V. Joseph and editing was done by Suresh Urs.
 Principal photography began on 24 October 2004 and was completed in March 2005.
-The film was made on a budget of 19 crores.

 Chandramukhi was released on 14 April 2005 on the eve of the Tamil New Year.
-The film became a major box office success, with a theatrical run of 890 days at Shanti Theatre.
+The film became a major box office success, the highest grossing Tamil film of the year with a theatrical run of 890 days at Shanti Theatre.
 The film won five Tamil Nadu State Film Awards, four Film Fans' Association Awards and two Filmfare Awards.
 Jyothika and Vadivelu were each awarded a Kalaimamani Award for their work on the film.
-A sequel entered production in 2022.
+A sequel Chandramukhi 2 was released in 2023.